UPCOMING CLASSEs, WORKSHOPS, and events

 Wheel Throwing Level 1 : 8 WEEK CLASS

 When: Tuesday evenings from 6:00pm-9:00pm.
-8 Weeks beginning April 29 and ending June 17.
+8 Weeks beginning October 14 and ending December 2.

 Instructor: Joe Farnham